 I hope you’ll join me.
 I’d love to see what you do!

-(HINT - if you’re interested in my courses you might find this comes in handy for the next one!!)
+(HINT - if you’re interested in my course, Create Collections, you’ll find this comes in handy for the next one - running very soon.)

-Have you signed up for my FREE STEP BY STEP GUIDE TO GETTING YOUR ARTWORK IN FRONT OF CLIENTS.
+Have you signed up for my FREE GUIDE TO GETTING YOUR ARTWORK IN FRONT OF CLIENTS.
 Hundreds of artists have and here’s just some of the feedback.

 ‘Just a quick note to say thanks very much for this fabulous & incredibly useful & reassuring guide - much appreciated!
 I was a purchasing director for 15 years (in hotels not art) so know that buyers are (mostly) human but have still been utterly terrified to approach anyone & am sitting on a pile of unpolished & unseen work just as you say in the document!
 This is such a useful guide & really breaks everything down into manageable non scary bitesize pieces.
 Thanks again for your generosity and I can’t wait for "Create Collections.'

 ‘What a helpful guide to getting organized to get clients!
 I have had in the back of my mind what I needed to do, but it was all a jumble.You spelled it out so beautifully!
 I really appreciate it!’